alifsatyawan/Music-Discord-Bot/README.md

 # Music Discord-Bot
-This bot have several features:
+This bot have several features/commands:
-1. Plays a song from search
-2. Add songs using its YouTube URL
-3. Play a playlist
-4. Skipping current song
+# Commands

+- play
+  - song {url}       - plays the song from the youtube url
+  - search {keyword} - searches for the keyword on youtube and plays the first result
+  - playlist {url}   - plays the playlist from url

-5. Looking at the song queue
+- skip   - Skips the current song
+- queue  - Displays the first 10 songs in the queue
-6. Pausing current song
+- pause  - pauses the current song
-7. Resuming current song
+- resume - resumes playing the current song
-8. Exiting the channel
+- exit   - kicks the bot from the voice channel